cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

  * The "Run Tests" button in Twiddle doesn't work.
  * To run tests in Twiddle: Update twiddle.json.
    * Set “options.enable-testing” to true.
    * Set “ENV.environment” to “test”.
+(When "development", the dev mock data will be loaded an interfere with test data.)
  * The application mocks HTTP requests with Mirage.
    * The mocks are fully complete.
 You should not need to modify the mock data in the “mirage” directory.
    * Mirage has been configured to output API requests and responses to the console.